Men's Ties

 Grenadine silk ties, knit bowties, patterned pocket squares, silk, linen or wool... our collection is handmade in the purest Italian tradition.
 This unique expertise allows us to offer you high-quality, elegant and immaculately finished neckties.
 The pickiest will pair them with one of our pocket squares for a finished look.

-The origin of the tie dates back to very ancient times, it has literally crossed the years and is associated with several peoples.
-Its first association dates back to 210 BC, it would have been worn by the soldiers of the Chinese emperor Qin Shih Huang in the Xian region of China.
-Archaeologists would have found statuettes of the soldiers in 1974 in this same region.
-On the statues, each soldier appeared wearing a piece of fabric around the neck.
-Other historical research shows the appearance of the tie in the Roman Empire, Caesar's army soldiers also wore a cloth around the neck.
-Let's now go back to the 17th century in France under the reign of King Louis XIII.
-France was plunged into the Thirty Years' War and therefore called on the Croatian army for support.
-These soldiers had a colorful fabric tied around their necks which the French soldiers really liked.
-King Louis XIII, a fashion precursor, began to wear this accessory which quickly spread in the king's court and then in high society.
-It is therefore from there that the Frenchified word "croate" would become "cravate" (tie).
+The origin of the tie dates back to very distant times — it has literally traversed the ages and is associated with several peoples.
+Its first association dates back to 210 BC, when it is said to have been worn by the soldiers of Chinese emperor Qin Shih Huang in the region of Xian in China.
+Archaeologists reportedly found statuettes of the soldiers in 1974 in that same region.
+On the statues, each soldier appeared wearing a piece of fabric around his neck.
+Other historical research shows the appearance of the tie in the Roman Empire, as soldiers in Caesar's army also wore a piece of fabric around their necks.
+Let us now go back to the 17th century in France, during the reign of King Louis XIII.
+France was embroiled in the Thirty Years' War and called upon the Croatian army for support.
+These soldiers wore a colorful piece of fabric knotted around their necks, which greatly appealed to French soldiers.
+King Louis XIII, a pioneer of fashion, began wearing this accessory, which quickly spread through the royal court and then into high society.
+It is from this that the Frenchified word "croate" (Croatian) would become "cravate" (tie).

 Our men's ties

-Our motto is to offer ties that are both quality and elegant.
-To do this, we personally select the finest fabrics for our ties made in a beautiful coastal region of Lecce, Italy, where our ties and bow ties are crafted.
-It's thanks to this Italian expertise for over 50 years and two generations that we are able to offer unique pieces.
-From pattern making to the bar tack, our tie maker masters the thread and needle to perfection!
-As a little anecdote, the bar tack is the final needle stroke in the making of our ties.
-It is done by turning the thread around the needle 18 times.
-It corresponds to where the seam stops and reinforces it to prevent it from coming undone.
-We offer a wide range of men's ties suitable for all types of occasions and body types: the slim tie will be perfect for a slim build, the grenadine silk tie is very airy which makes it light, but with great hold.
-Not to forget the Liberty print tie which is perfect for summer events.
+Our mission is to offer ties that are both high quality and elegant.
+To achieve this, we personally select the finest fabrics for our ties, manufactured in a magnificent coastal region of Lecce, in Italy, where our ties and bow ties are crafted.
+It is thanks to this Italian expertise spanning more than 50 years and two generations that we are able to offer unique pieces.
+From the pattern to the bartack stitch, our tie maker masters the art of thread and needle to perfection!
+As a little anecdote, the bartack stitch is the final stitch in the making of our ties.
+It is made by wrapping the thread around the needle 18 times.
+It corresponds to the point where the stitching ends and reinforces it to prevent it from coming undone.
+We offer a wide range of men's ties suited to all occasions and body types: the slim tie is perfect for a slender frame, the silk grenadine tie is very airy, making it lightweight yet with great structure.
+Not forgetting the Liberty pattern tie, which is perfect for summer events.

 > Discover our ties